superduper-io/superduper/docs/content/docs/getting_started/minimum_working_example.md

 # Minimum working example

-To check that everything is working correctly cut and paste this code into a Jupyter notebook:
+To check that everything is working correctly cut and paste this code into a Jupyter notebook.
+For this example to work, you should have a working local deployment of MongoDB without security running on `27017`.

 ```python
 import numpy as np